 I walked out of his office thinking that I had just witnessed a real-life episode of “The Office.”
 Now it may be true that his book will get great media coverage and he will sell 1 million copies.
 The problem in my eyes is that if his book idea is so great, why doesn’t he spend more time on his plan?
 Getting on Oprah is not a new idea or anything close to a sure thing.
 Yet, that’s essentially his plan.
 To me, it seems his grand plan is nothing more than a grand dream that his assistant put on poster board.
 A truly great idea deserves a great plan - not a shot in the dark.
 Believing it’s achievable is a powerful first step, but without a powerful plan, it very well may remain a dream.
 Rocky Wirtz and the members of the Blackhawks have worked for years with the vision of the Stanley Cup.
 Rocky took the big steps to get it done.
 Does the quality of your plans to win match the quality of your winning idea?

-Have a question for Maribeth?
-Ask or leave a comment below!
+Have a question for Maribeth or want to leave a comment?
+Click here.